General Information about:

-Placement Confirmation - Students are asked to submit this form by the end of the 5th week of the semester to inform the Community Service Program of their service placement.
+Placement Confirmation - Students are asked to submit this form by the end of the 5th week of the semester to inform the Community Service program of their service placement.
 It asks the students to describe and determine goals for the service experience.
-It must be signed by the student and the site manager.
+It must be signed by the student and the site.

-Service Log - Students use this form to record hours served (20 hrs minimum) and specific activities each visit.
+Service Log - Students use this form to record hours served and specific activities each visit.
 Form is typically kept on-site.
-If a site requires a separate sign-in, the student should ask who will fill out the Service Log.

-Reflection Essay - An assigned 3-4 page essay asking students to reflect on their service experience.
+Reflection Essay - An assigned 1000 word essay asking students to reflect on their service experience.
 This essay fulfills 1 hour of reflection and is due by the paperwork due deadline at the end of the semester and is uploaded on Moodle.

 Self-Design Proposal - Students interested in completing service at a non-partner site must submit a Self-Design proposal to the director of Community Service for approval.
-Your proposal for service needs to meet the guidelines for CMSV 100 and you will need to explain how your experience will help you achieve the desired outcomes of CMSV 100.
+The proposal for service needs to meet the guidelines for CMSV 100 and needs to explain how the experience will allow the desired outcomes of CMSV 100 to be achieved.
 Proposals must be turned in by Friday of the 4th week of semester (or prior to starting the service, whichever comes first) that the student is registered for CMSV 100.

 Special Project Log - Used for pre-approved service not completed at the student’s primary site.
 A maximum of 7 hours total may be submitted as Special Project hours.